 - Are your leaders, managers, and executives part of the problem?
 Are they telling you what you want to hear? [read the emperor’s new clothes]

 - Does your hiring process weed out hiring staff that is counterproductive to a DevOps culture?
 [Here are 3 DevOps Interview Questions to get the focus on the right mindset]

 - Are you rewarding those who collaborate and are cultivating a DevOps culture?
 [Bonuses are great incentives]

 - Finally, did you ask yourself if you are the problem?
 If you are a prima-donna with a political agenda that has everyone buzzing around you building the Great Pyramids, then forget about DevOps solving problems. [change direction]

-Wow, that should hopefully stir up some interest on what DevOps is about!
+Wow, that should hopefully stir up some interest in what DevOps is about!

-BTW, I’m not asking for you to agree with me because in the end the bottom-line is results.
-And hopefully Shades of DevOps will help you think differently about – well – DevOps.
+By the way, I’m not asking for you to agree with me because the bottom line is results.
+And hopefully, Shades of DevOps will help you think differently about – well – DevOps.